shotgunsoftware/tk-framework-shotgunutils/docs/shotgun_model.rst

   :class:`~tk-framework-qtwidgets:views.WidgetDelegate`

+.. _sg-model-data-items:

 Data Items
 ----------------------

-The Shotgun Model derives from `QStandardItemModel` which is a base model which managed the storage of model data inside a collection of `QStandardItem` objects.
+The Shotgun Model derives from :class:`~PySide.QtGui.QStandardItemModel` which is a base model which managed the storage of model data inside a collection of :class:`~PySide.QtGui.QStandardItem` objects.
 Each of these objects have a number of standard property and so called *roles*, holding various pieces of data such as icons, colours etc.
 The Shotgun Model introduces two new standard roles which can be used by both subclassing and calling
 code:

-- `ShotgunModel.SG_DATA_ROLE` holds the shotgun data associated with an object.
+- ``ShotgunModel.SG_DATA_ROLE`` holds the shotgun data associated with an object.
 In a tree view, only leaf nodes have this data defined - other nodes have it set to None.
 For leaf nodes, it is a standard shotgun dictionary containing all the items that were returned by the Shotgun query.
-- `ShotgunModel.SG_ASSOCIATED_FIELD_ROLE` holds the associated field value for a node.
+- ``ShotgunModel.SG_ASSOCIATED_FIELD_ROLE`` holds the associated field value for a node.
 This is contained in a dictionary with the keys name and value.
-For example, for a leaf node this is typically something like `{"name": "code", "value": "AAA_123"}`.
-For an intermediate node, it may be something such as `{"name": "sg_sequence", "value": {"id": 123, "name": "AAA", "type": "Sequence"} }`.
+For example, for a leaf node this is typically something like ``{"name": "code", "value": "AAA_123"}``.
+For an intermediate node, it may be something such as ``{"name": "sg_sequence", "value": {"id": 123, "name": "AAA", "type": "Sequence"} }``.

 Datetime objects and the Shotgun API
 ------------------------------------------